elijahhager20/Vici/README.md

-Vici is a version control system that I, Elijah Aaron developed
+Vici is a version control system.

 It sucks.